marindijm/marioworks/README.md

 # marioworks
-A site to demonstrate how technologies can influence strategy and decision making
+Set up to demonstrate how technologies can influence strategy and decision making